1. Themed walks in Melbourne and Victoria

 4. Green Walks in the Park

-This Victorian Heart Foundation initiative is funded by Parks Victoria with support from Victoria Walks.
+This Victorian Heart Foundation initiative was funded by Parks Victoria with support from Victoria Walks.
 It aims to inspire more people to walk, more often, in local parks, state parks and bushland reserves.

 See map below and flyer for overview of all Green Walks in Melbourne.